tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 **What would success look like?** I don't mean to alarm you, but we may be witnessing the potential of ***3*** time TI winners Topson and Aui as coach!

 Sure, Topson already played a few matches with the Tundra boys during September's DreamLeague S21 and it was... fine?
-They got 5-6th out of a 12 team tournament.
+They only got 5-6th out of a 12 team tournament.

 <p style="text-align: center; font-size: 42px"><b>BUT IT'S TOPSON!</b> <img class="batchest" title="BATCHESTING SO HARD" src="./../../../img/ti12teams/batchest.png"></p>